Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Manifold GCN

 \section{Manifold GCN}

-We now describe a generic graph convolutional neural network (GCN) block to which only the last task-specific layers need to be added for a full architecture: It consists of a sequence
+We now describe a generic graph convolutional neural network (GCN) block to which only the last task-specific layers need to be added for a complete architecture: It consists of a sequence

-in which the numbers of channels of each layer can be chosen freely, as long as the number of output channels of one layer equals the number of input channels of the next.
+in which the number of channels of each layer can be chosen freely, as long as the number of output channels of one layer equals the number of input channels of the next.
 When a graph is fed into the network, $c$ copies of it are given to the first diffusion layer, where $c$ is the number of channels it has.
 While the diffusion layers aggregate information over the graph, the tMLPs ensure that the architecture is not equivalent to a single diffusion layer (that is, it does not collapse).
 The tMLPs increase the nonlinearity and allow the network to transfer information between channels.

 Later, when we speak of the ``depth'' of a manifold GCN block, the number of diffusion layers is meant.
 When all layers have the same number of channels $c$, we say that the block has ``width'' $c$.